 - the number of data sources already in the queue

 - the time it takes for the source system to respond to the query defined in the Klipfolio data source

 - whether or not the refresh needs to be deferred in order to avoid reaching an API call limit, for an account, for a selected data source.

 The Refresh Queue

 A data source continues to be added to the refresh queue depending on the interval set in the data source definition, and as long as there is some activity on the dashboard.
-For example, a data source set to refresh every hour will be refreshed as long one person is active in the account (viewing the dashboard, working in the Klip Editor, or viewing data sources in the Library).
+For example, a data source set to refresh every hour will be refreshed as long as one person is active in the account (viewing the dashboard, working in the Klip Editor, or viewing their list of data sources).

 Data sources are refreshed on a first-in-first-out order of priority.
 This ensures that resources are made available to active users.
 The only exception is deferred refreshes.
 When a refresh is deferred, passed the scheduled refresh time frame, the deferred refresh request is automatically added to the front of the queue.